mattgray/cv/matt-gray-cv.md

 -------

 I enjoy solving problems using the appropriate technology.
-I am happy writing code, automating infrastructure, or collaborating with my colleagues to find solutions.
+I am happy writing code, automating infrastructure and collaborating with my colleagues to find solutions.

 Work Experience